ascendix/salesforce-jdbc/README.md

 ## Limitations
 1. The driver is only for read-only purposes now.
 No insert/udate/delete functionality implemented yet.

-## Configure BIRT to use Salesforce JDBC driver
+## Configure BIRT Studio to use Salesforce JDBC driver

 1. [How to add a JDBC driver](https://help.eclipse.org/mars/index.jsp?topic=%2Forg.eclipse.birt.doc%2Fbirt%2Fcon-HowToAddAJDBCDriver.html)
 2. How to set configuration properties for Salesforce JDBC driver.